hashicorp/react-components/packages/hashi-stack-menu/README.md

-# Text Split
+# HashiStack Menu

-Display a title, description, and links alongside arbitrary content.
+Display the entire suite of products, platforms, and technologies provided by HashiCorp in a single menu